nozpheratu/PhantomJS-Google-Charts-Ruby/README.md

 https://github.com/pstephan1187/PhantomJS-Google-Charts

-This is a fork of PhantomJS-Google-Charts  that (1) is designed to use the same data syntax that Google shows in its documentation, and (b) is designed to be called from Ruby using the PhantomJS gem:
+This is a fork of PhantomJS-Google-Charts  that:
+    (1) is designed to use the same data syntax that Google shows in its documentation (2) is designed to be called from Ruby using the PhantomJS gem:

 https://github.com/colszowka/phantomjs-gem